zxrepo/tbblue/src/c/DotCommands/dzx7/readme.txt

  The 128k version, which runs when NextZXOS is in its normal mode of operation, is a dotn command that allocates this memory from the operating system.
 This means it will never interfere with basic and it will always be able to run.
-It also operate on the lfn version of the filename to determine the output filename.
+It also operates on the lfn version of the filename to determine the output filename.

  The 48k version uses the top 32k of main memory for the buffer.
 It requires